alkun-org/open-kun/json/schema/README.md

 Optionally we also support **format** attribute for **string** type, below are pre-defined ones:
 1. base64 - Base64 encoding
-2. date - in ISO 8601 format
+2. date - Full date in ISO 8601 format
-3. time
+3. time - Full time in ISO 8601 format
-4. dateTime
+4. dateTime - Full date and time
 5. uri
 6. email